isomerpages/govtech-stp/_travel-and-health-control-measures/03-covid-travelinsurance.md

 With effect from 31 January 2021, 2359 hours, short-term visitors applying to enter Singapore via the Air Travel Pass (ATP) and Reciprocal Green Lanes (RGLs) will need to have travel insurance for their COVID-19-related medical treatment and hospitalisation costs in Singapore, with a minimum coverage of S$30,000.
 The travel insurance will help them pay for the costs of their medical treatment in Singapore.

-Visitors should <u>purchase travel insurance prior to travelling to Singapore </u>.
-A list of available inbound travel insurance products are as follows.
+Visitors should <u>purchase such travel insurance prior to travelling to Singapore</u>, either from Singapore-based or overseas insurers.

+A list of available Singapore-based travel insurance products are as follows:

 <table>
 <thead>